MrWolfZ/clean-architecture-comparison/baseline/README.md

 In the _controller_ layer we have the controllers that provide the entry points into the application.

-We also have _unit tests_ for each layer.
+We also have _unit tests_ for our repositories and API endpoints.

-The code is fairly simple so we encourage you to take a look to familiarize with it.
+The code is fairly simple so we encourage you to take a look to familiarize yourself with it.